Silriel/Indomitus-Fantasy-Application/README.md

 # Indomitus-Fantasy-Application
-A Html and javascript application for my on rpg system
+An HTML and JavaScript application for my own RPG system.
+This application was created by MaGo, and all rights are reserved.
+It may only be used for educational purposes and is strictly prohibited for any commercial use.